cunnie/writings/i_am_become_forever.md

 soldiers.
 One soldier was watching them, the other soldier was watching a screen.

-The driver put her hand on a glass panel inset into the desk.
-A green light flickered under the glass panel, and a soldier nodded.
+The driver put her hand on a glass panel.
+A green light flickered, and a soldier nodded.

 "You need to place your hands on the glass.
 Make sure your prints touch the surface.
-You might find it helpful to splay your fingers to that the thumbprints are visible."
+You might find it helpful to splay your fingers so that the thumbprints are visible."

 Julia did as the driver instructed.
 She noticed that the glass was clear, free